canonical/snapcraft/docs/intro.md

 ### Stage

-After the build of each part the parts are combined into a single directory tree that is called the “staging area”.
+After the build of each part the parts are combined into a single directory tree that is called the "staging area".
 It can be found under the ./stage directory.

 This ./stage directory is useful for building outside code that isn't in the